-In summer, a flea may be ready to hatch from the pupa about 7-14 days after it is formed.
+In summer, a flea may be ready to hatch from the pupa about seven to 14 days after it is formed.
 This hatching is triggered by movement.
 In a vacant house, a flea can remain dormant in its pupa for more than 18 months.
-Fleas will continue to hatch from their pupae after the pest control treatment, unfortunately insecticides cannot penetrate the flea pupal case.
-The adult flea will die after a few hours contact with the residual treatment – both on your pet and in the environment.
+Fleas will continue to hatch from their pupae after a pest control treatment; unfortunately insecticides cannot penetrate the flea pupal case.
+The adult flea will usually die within a few hours of contact with the residual pest treatment – both on your pet and in the environment.

 When this metamorphosis is complete, the flea is ready to emerge.
-Fleas can remain dormant in the pupal stage for over 18 months.
-Hatching of the flea from the pupa is triggered by movement nearby predominantly during warm, moist weather conditions.
+Fleas can remain dormant in the pupal stage for more than 18 months.
+Hatching of the flea from the pupa is triggered by movement nearby, predominantly during warm, moist weather conditions.
 The newly hatched unfed flea is small and black (it is sometimes incorrectly referred to as a ground flea).
 After feeding on its host for two days, now bigger and lighter in colour, it is ready to mate and lay eggs.
-The female flea is capable of laying up to 500 eggs over a lifetime which may span several weeks.
+The female flea is capable of laying up to 500 eggs over a lifetime, which may span several weeks.

 The solution for successful flea control is the treatment of the pet and the environment.

 Floors and any furnishings in close contact or used by the pet should be vacuumed before being treated.
 This is to stimulate the pupae to emerge as adult fleas.
-After vacuuming the areas, the vacuum cleaner bag must be disposed of immediately to reduce spreading.
+After vacuuming the areas, the vacuum cleaner bag must be disposed of immediately to reduce the spreading of fleas.

-Application of low toxicity, to mammals, liquid spray to the flea harbourages, particularly the areas where pets rest or sleep, will eliminate resident flea populations.
+Application of liquid spray – that is of low toxicity to mammals – to the flea harbourages, particularly the areas where pets rest or sleep, will eliminate resident flea populations.

-To reduce any risk of flea reinfestation, the pets bedding needs to be washed and the pet treated with appropriate flea treatments.
+To reduce any risk of flea reinfestation, the pets’ bedding needs to be washed and all pets treated with appropriate flea treatments.